For transfer students admitted fall 2024 and after

 Q. Will L&S accept an alternate major at the time that a student submits their UC application?

 Students can select a primary major and an alternate major.
-Berkeley only guarantees the review of the primary major, but may consider alternate majors if space is available when we conduct our waitlist and appeals review processes.
+Berkeley only guarantees the review of the primary major at this time.

 Q. What happens if incoming transfer students do not have all of the major preparation requirements completed prior to transferring to L&S?